petermeissner/diffrprojects/README.md

 **Description**

-Provides data structures and methods for manual as wells as
+Provides data structures and methods for measuring, coding,
-    automated R based text comparison and text as well as change coding.
+    and analysing text within text corpora.
+The package allows for manual as well computer aided coding on character, token and text pair level.